The resources below focus on information literacy skills. This page includes:

 How to give credit to the original content creators through citation.

-These databases are provided by the Washington State Library.
+These databases and eBooks are provided by the Washington State Library.

-You will not need a password if you are using the databases on-campus.
+You will not need a password if you are using these resources on-campus.

-If you are using the databases off-campus, please contact your teacher or school librarian for the password.
+If you are using the databases or eBooks off-campus, please contact your teacher or school librarian for the password.

 A collection of databases that are available for students and teachers to use.